poffdeluxe/CryptBroTrader3000/README.md

 Trading crypto assets the old-fashioned way, bro! (aka by yelling over the phone at some rando)

+## Demo
+Call +1 (909) 787-BRO8 to try it out.
+Note: No real ETH or BTC is being traded on this number (and I disabled the phone number security check).
+It's just to try out the interface.

+At the prompt, tell it to "BUY BUY BUY" or "Sell right now!"

+## Commands
+You can say any phrase you want as long as they include a command word:

+* `BUY` - will buy crypto
+* `SELL` - will sell crypto
+* `wait` or `hold` - will wait three seconds before next prompt

+If you don't give a command after two seconds, the call will end.
+GOTTA BE FAST, BRO

 ## Requirements
 Before getting started, you need the following setup:
   * [Google Cloud Functions](https://cloud.google.com/functions/)